 I love it; I have always been a bit power wagon/estate fan and will always be one.
 I love how it looks, I love how it drives, I love how it sounds.
 I do however hate or maybe detest the new LCD steering wheel add-ons.
-Come on, such a quality product and Mercedes-Benz tack those one to it.
-Hopefully a fad that will be gone as quickly as its appeared.
+Come on, such a quality product and Mercedes-Benz tack those on to it.
+Hopefully, a fad that will be gone as quickly as it appeared.

 The C63 AMG S ticks all of the boxes for me, and if you’re after a performance wagon, it’s hard not to like.
 However, the price is something that raises some questions.
 It’s expensive, which is to be expected, but is it value for money?
 At $170,800, it’s not far away from my other personal favourite the Mercedes-AMG GLC 63 S at $185,765. $15k might seem like a lot, but at this price range it’s just an 8% difference, for what I think is a whole lot more vehicle.

-Would I have one, Oh god yes, and I would love it.
-Would I buy one, Maybe, but I might also pushed to the GLC if I was dropping that kind of money.
+Would I have one, Oh God yes, and I would love it.
+Would I buy one?
+Maybe, but I might also be pushed to the GLC if I was dropping that kind of money.